justinsavoie/open-text-coder/README.md

-# Minimal Text Classifier
+# The Text Classifier

-A lightweight text classification system using LLMs and machine learning.
+A relatively lightweight text classification system using LLMs and machine learning.

 ## Installation